 Before any batch of a medicinal product is released for sale, a number of tests are carried out on samples of the batch to ensure that the product meets the required standards.
 These tests are carried out by the quality control department and the head of that department, known as the "Qualified Person", is responsible for authorising the release of the product.
 The pharmacist, by virtue of his/her training, is in an excellent position to undertake the role of " Qualified Person".

-All human medicines must be licenced by the Health Products Regulatory Authority (H.P.R.A.) prior to being sold here.
+All human medicines must be licensed by the Health Products Regulatory Authority (H.P.R.A.) prior to being sold here.
 The role of the registration pharmacist is to prepare dossiers in a specific format for submission to the Health Products Regulatory Authority (H.P.R.A.) in order to obtain a licence.
 The H.P.R.A. is also the licensing authority for veterinary medicines.

 The information pharmacist provides information to doctors and pharmacists about the Company's products.
 He/she may also be involved in areas such as the training of the Company sales personnel and the compilation of technical booklets.
 Excellent opportunities exist for pharmacists in the area of sales and marketing of pharmaceuticals.